PEDSnet/Data_Models_Public/PEDSnet/docs/Pedsnet_CDM_V2_OMOPV5_DRAFT_ETL_Conventions.md

 - The 1/1/2009 date limitation that is used to define a PEDSnet active patient is \*\*NOT\*\* applied to condition_occurrence.
 All conditions are included for an active patient.
 For PEDSnet CDM V1, we limit condition_occurrences to final diagnoses only (not reason-for-visit, , and provisional surgical diagnoses such as those recored in EPIC OPTIME).
 In EPIC, final diagnoses includes both encounter diagnoses and billing diagnoses, problem lists (all problems, not filtered on "chronic" versus "provisional" unless local practices use this flag as intended).
 - Condition records are inferred from diagnostic codes recorded in the source data by a clinician or abstractionist for a specific visit.
 In the current version of the CDM, problem list entries are not used, nor are diagnoses extracted from unstructured data, such as notes.
 - Source code systems, like ICD-9-CM, ICD-10-CM, etc., provide coverage of conditions.
 However, if the code does not define a condition, but rather is an observation or a procedure, then such information is not stored in the CONDITION_OCCURRENCE table, but in the respective tables instead.
 An example are ICD-9-CM procedure codes.
 For example, OMOP source-to-concept table uses the MAPPING_TYPE column to distinguish ICD9 codes that represent procedures rather than conditions.
 - Condition source values are mapped to standard concepts for cflowonditions in the Vocabulary.
-Since the icd9-cm diagnosis codes are notB in the concept table, use the source_to_concept_map table where the icd9_code = source_code and the source_vocabulary_id =2 (icd_9) and target_vocabulatory_id=1 (snomed-ct) to locate the correct condition_concept_id value.
+Since the icd9-cm diagnosis codes are notB in the concept table, use the source_to_concept_map table where the icd9_code = source_code and the source_vocabulary_id =ICD9CM (icd_9) and target_vocabulatory_id=SNOMED (snomed-ct) to locate the correct condition_concept_id value.
 - When the source code cannot be translated into a Standard Concept, a CONDITION_OCCURRENCE entry is stored with only the corresponding source_value and a condition_concept_id of 0.
 - Codes written in the process of establishing the diagnosis, such as "question of" of and "rule out", are not represented here.